Epistemic Injustice in Healthcare

 Silence and epistemic injustice in bipolar disorder

-Case study overview
+Case study aims

 We often assume that silence in the context of healthcare is a bad thing and we should always strive to break it.
 This assumption is particularly common in scholarship on epistemic injustice healthcare.
 This case study critically examines this assumption and its implications.
 Drawing on first-person accounts of adults with bipolar disorder, it asks: What meanings and value does silence have to individuals with bipolar?
 How do psychiatric concepts affects how those people are able to keep and break silence?
 How should EI theory be revised in light of a more nuanced understanding of silence?